Listed below are all of the accredited schools in Alaska that offer Criminal Justice programs.

 Criminal Justice Education in Alaska

 Students of criminal justice can choose from nearly five schools in Alaska.
-Associate and bachelor's degrees are available.
-Check with your school for scholarship information as several organizations offer financial assistance to criminal justice students.
-The American Criminal Justice Association has a national scholarship program.
+Associate and bachelor's degrees are available.If you are concerned about paying for school, you may want to visit this page to learn more about criminal justice scholarships..

 Outlook for Criminal Justice in Alaska